jbremz/rolling-sampler/README.md

 - dirs: For determining the default save path (Desktop).

 ## TODO
-- Add output device choice for monitoring (kind of important 😅).
+- ~Add output device choice for monitoring (kind of important 😅).~
+- Improve live monitoring audio quality - seems to pop a decent amount
+- optimise and tidy code

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.